-It is very easy to predict the most obvious impact of overfishing — no more fish for humans!
-And this is only a few decades from now, if we do not act quickly and decisively.
+It is easy to predict the most obvious impact of overfishing — no more fish for humans!
+And this is only a few decades from now if we do not act quickly and decisively.
 But there is far more to this than lack of fish.
 Here is why:

 Marine life is amazing and balanced with millions of fish species and other marine animals.
-Constantly fishing for particular specie like the blue-fine tuna (which is people’s favourite), means soon that kind of fish will be extinct.
-This is why measures put in place to allow fishes to re-populate are very important and must be enforced.
+Constantly fishing for particular species like the blue-fine tuna (which is people’s favorite) means soon that kind of fish will be extinct.
+That is why measures put in place to allow fishes to re-populate are very important and must be enforced.

 A new study conducted by the International Union for Conservation of Nature (IUCN) found that 5 out of the 8 tuna species are at risk of extinction.
 All three species of bluefin tuna, for example, are threatened with extinction and are at a population that makes their recovery practically irreversible.

-Many large fisheries stay for weeks and months in deep seas and sometime loose their nets.
+Many large fisheries stay for weeks and months in deep seas and sometimes lose their nets.
 These nets continue to trap and catch fishes under the water and end up killing them.
 These discarded nets stay there for many decades and the destruction they cause is fairly significant.

-Oil and liquid spills, chemical and solid elements discharged into the water by fishing boats, vessels and trawlers often hurt marine life.
-It is very easy to think that the oceans are so big and these are not real threats, but a bit of pollution by thousands of trawlers everyday contribute to something very big and disturbing.
+Oil and liquid spills, chemical, and solid elements discharged into the water by fishing boats, vessels and trawlers often hurt marine life.
+It is easy to think that the oceans are so big and these are not real threats, but a bit of pollution by thousands of trawlers every day contributes to something big and disturbing.
 Water pollution has very devastating consequences.